zoisite-rb/zoisite-rb/guides/source/action_controller_overview.md

 * A custom store or a store provided by a third party gem.

 For most session stores, the unique session ID in the cookie is used to look up session data on the server (e.g. a database table).
-Rails does not allow you to pass the session ID in the URL as this is less secure.
+Zoisite does not allow you to pass the session ID in the URL as this is less secure.

 #### `CookieStore`